-This is a photo of three cute little kids with light bulbs above their heads.
-In North America, a light bulb above someone’s head signifies a “bright idea.”
+And this is really not, but in North America, a light bulb above someone’s head signifies a “bright idea.”

 Distinguishing between the human mind and the human brain is essential.
-The brain is our physical machinery.
-Consciousness is what we can do with or create with our brain.
+We all know that the brain is our physical machinery.
+Consciousness is what we can do with or create with that machinery.
 Physical apparatus, or neurons specifically, fire when stimulated.
 They apparently do not distinguish between physical performance and imagined performance.

-Our mind clearly knows the difference.
+Our minds, on the other hand, clearly knows the difference.
 You cannot fool the mind.
 However, the human brain will respond in roughly the same manner despite whether we perform a specific act – such as making a public presentation – or imagine performing that same act.

 Once again, this signifies the human brain.

-This image signifies the mind.
-This woman, at least for the purposes of this demonstration, is using her imagination.
+The following image signifies the mind.
+This woman, at least for the purposes of this demonstration, is using her mind’s imagination.
 She may be wondering what her fiance will do tonight at dinner.
 Will he propose to her in the manner in which she has clearly laid out for him, as her preference?

 A little more science.
-If a researcher was to look at this picture, she might say that while this person was alive, that he had Alzheimer’s disease.
+If a researcher was to look at the following image, she might say that while this person was alive, he had Alzheimer’s disease.
 She can tell by the small bright yellow area that is lit up.
-This is a neuro-signature, and it represents a little bundle of neurons that are typically activated when a patient is spoken to if they have Alzheimer’s disease.
+This is a neuro-signature, and it represents a little bundle of neurons that are typically activated when an Alzheimer’s patient is listening to communication.

 We don’t have to limit how we utilize the knowledge of neuro-signatures.
-We can use it to assist us to become better speakers.
+We can use it to assist us in becoming better speakers.
 I’ve always imagined that a neuro-signature looks a little like a lightning bolt, especially in the early stages of learning something.

 We are born with a brain, but spend a lifetime developing our minds.
 Our brain thinks and feels, but our mind is what gives meaning to our experiences, and it is our minds that find ways to use our brains in new and creative ways.

 Being a member of a club like Toastmasters provides an excellent experience that I can highly recommend.
 Yet it has its limitations.
-We can practice and become better speakers, but meetings are only one-two hours long, once per week and we have to share the hour with 20-25 other people.
+We can practice and become better speakers, but meetings are only one to two hours long, once per week, and we have to share the hour with 20 or 25 other people.
 Solution: Take 10-20 seconds before you get out of bed in the morning to imagine yourself giving the best speech of your life.
-Before you go back to work each day at noon, spend 10-20 seconds seeing yourself in your mind’s eye meeting all the feedback that you’ve received since becoming a Toastmaster.
+Before you go back to work each day at noon, spend 10 to 20 seconds seeing yourself in your mind’s eye, meeting all the feedback that you’ve received since becoming a Toastmaster.